krischik/SteemRubyTutorial/Documents/Part-6.md

 ## Difficulty

-Provided you have some programming experience this tutorial is **basic level**.
+For reader with programming experience this tutorial is **basic level**.

 ## Tutorial Contents

-In [Part 2](https://steemit.com/@krischik/using-steem-api-with-ruby-part-2) of the tutorial we printed out the account balances:
+In [Part 2](https://steemit.com/@krischik/using-steem-api-with-ruby-part-2) of the tutorial the account balances where printed out the following way:

 <center>![Screenshot at Jan 27 17-44-59.png](https://ipfs.busy.org/ipfs/Qma1erQisKUvvKqAPLKFJTuNYGjjRkckzZK1DVgXbQD3AU)</center>

-However the values where not the way they are usually displayed:
+However the values where not the way they are usually displayed on the website:

 <center>![Screenshot at Feb 04 142910.png](https://files.steempeak.com/file/steempeak/krischik/wacyfyC6-Screenshot20at20Feb20042014-29-10.png)</center>

 The steem power is printed in VESTS which are incredibly large number and the estimated account was missing from the output.

-In this part of the tutorial we return the `Steem-Dump-Balances.rb` and `Steem-Print-Balances.rb` to improve the output and give us more informations.
-For this we will use a greatly improved `Amount`class.
-Since we already have all the theoretical knowledge we delve right into the code.
+In this part of the tutorial the `Steem-Dump-Balances.rb` and `Steem-Print-Balances.rb` will be improve the output to the user more informations.
+For this a greatly improved `Amount` class will be used.
+All the theoretical knowledge has been part of previous tutorials so this tutorial will delve right into the code.

 ## Implementation using steem-ruby

-Let's first have a look at the improved Amount class which you can use in your own projects as well.
+The central part of the improved script is the improved `Amount` class which can be used in other projects as well.

 -----